Easy Recipes - Chicken Pot Pies

 |Carbohydrates 34 g||11%|

 |* The Percent Daily Values are based on a 2,000 calorie diet, so your values may change depending on your calorie needs.
 The values here may not be 100% accurate because the recipes have not been professionally evaluated nor have they been evaluated by the U.S. FDA.|

-I like this recipe primarily because of the taste and it is a good one dish meal.
+I like this recipes primarily because of the taste and it is a good one-dish meal.
 We have found if you heat the leftovers in the toaster oven or your regular oven, the pie is fresh all over again.
 In the microwave the crust becomes soggy.
 You can also substitute turkey, so it is a good recipe for turkey leftovers after the holidays.
 It is an easy recipe and bakes up quickly.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.